averagerjoe/MigrateNessus/README.md

 # MigrateNessus
-This repository has API scripts used to migrate a Nessus 6 installation.
+migrateNessus.py is an API script used to migrate nessus scans and policies from one Nessus 6 host to another.

-So far only a scan migrate in Nessus format is possible.
-More to come.

-There are a number of dependencies needed to run the python script.
-Need to add those as well.
+To be clear, this does not transfer over user accounts.
+Credentials and audit files do not transfer the policies.
+Likewise, schedules do not transfer over with the scan results.

+The user will still need to set up all the Advanced settings in Nessus as those do not transfer over either.

+As of right now, this script only transfers Nessus scans in .Nessus format.